094459/newsletter-oss-projects/README.md

 [cedar-antlr-grammar](https://aws-oss.beachgeek.co.uk/3n0) - ANTLR (ANother Tool for Language Recognition) is a powerful parser generator for reading, processing, executing, or translating structured text or binary files.
 It's widely used to build languages, tools, and frameworks.
 From a grammar, ANTLR generates a parser that can build and walk parse trees.
 AWS Hero Ian Mckay has created one for Cedar. (#188)

+**duplicate-rule-detection-tool**

+[duplicate-rule-detection-tool](https://aws-oss.beachgeek.co.uk/3oq) is a project to assess the current active AWS Config rules with potential duplicate scope in an AWS account.
+Our goal is to help customers can make informed decisions on how to streamline their AWS Config rules and reduce complexity.
+Plenty of examples and detailed breakdown of how this works in the README, so give it a look. (#190)

+**s3-prefix-level-kms-keys**

+[s3-prefix-level-kms-keys](https://aws-oss.beachgeek.co.uk/3os) is a demo of an approach to enforce Prefix level KMS keys on S3.
+At the moment, S3 supports default bucket keys that is used automatically to encrypt objects to that bucket.
+But no such feature exists for prefixes, (i.e) you might want to use different keys for different prefixes within the same bucket (rather than one key for the entire bucket).
+This project shows a potential solution on how to enforce prefix level KMS keys.(#190)

 **s3-presignedurl-staticips-endpoint-with-cdk**

 [s3-presignedurl-staticips-endpoint-with-cdk](https://aws-oss.beachgeek.co.uk/3k5) this solution simplifies access to Amazon S3 by creating secure, custom presigned URLs for object downloads through a single endpoint with a unique domain and static IPs.
 The use case involves users following an IP and domain Allowlist firewall policy, limiting API access to specific domains and IPs.
 The architecture employs key AWS services, including AWS Global Accelerator, Amazon API Gateway, AWS Lambda, Application Load Balancer(ALB), VPC Endpoint, and Amazon S3.
 This design centralizes the API for generating presigned URLs and the S3 endpoint under a single domain, linked to an AWS Global Accelerator with two static IPs.
 Consequently, users can effortlessly request presigned URLs and download S3 objects through a unified domain endpoint with static IPs.
 This architecture is especially beneficial for customers with strict policies or compliance requirements, such as those in the public, medical, and finance sectors. (#184)